1. How common are Human papillomavirus (HPV) infections?

 It takes a village to raise children.
 Pediatricians should encourage parents to get children vaccinated and parents should ask pediatricians about how to get their children vaccinated.
 The conversation about the HPV vaccine needs to happen in all aspects of our social circles.
 By engaging everyone, we can spread knowledge about the success of the HPV vaccine and how we can protect children from developing HPV-related cancers.

 That is how we ended polio.
 As a polio survivor, I saw this occur in my lifetime.
 Why shouldn’t we be able to do the same for cervical cancer and other HPV-related cancers?
 We have the tools and the research to prove that it is safe and effective is already done.
-Now, it is on us, as citizens, to take this on.
+Now, it is on us, as citizens, to take this on.8.
+What do you think discourages some parents from vaccinating their kids?

 We just finished a study in Alabama that asked parents, pediatricians, nursing staff and other stakeholders what discourages parents from vaccinating their kids.
 The main reasons were: safety concerns with vaccination, no communication about the vaccine from their pediatrician and lack of information or misinformation regarding the vaccine.